dcardonab/Berklee-MTEC_340/Resources/unity/anatomy.md

 ## Scene

-Technically speaking, each scene will correspond to the root node of a graph, containing all the objects and elements that make up that scene as children.
+Each scene will correspond to the root node of a graph, containing all the entities (i.e., objects) and elements that make up that scene as children.

 Scenes are useful for separating the content of different moments in our game, such as the opening scene, the play scene, and the game over scene.
 Each scene contains all of the objects that are relevant to a portion of our game.